How we process your personal data

 General information about personal data

 Personal data are all the information that can be connected in any way to a living person.
-For example, name and personal identity number, but also information that can only be connected to a person indirectly, such as user name, registered address and IP address.
+For example, name and personal identity number, but also information that can only be connected to a person indirectly, such as username, registered address and IP address.

 General Data Protection Regulation (imy.se) (in Swedish)